With a cloud-based ERP like Microsoft Dynamics Business Central, you can:

 Microsoft Dynamics 365 Business Central (BC) from Seqola is an integrated end-to-end, cloud-based business management software solution for small to medium enterprises and organisations.
 Business Central also suits companies with multi-site, multi-country or multi-company operations, with consolidated reporting and inter-company transactions.

 ERP for Food has specific and exacting requirements.
-The Food Solution for Microsoft Dynamics Business Central and Microsoft NAV by To-Increase provides quality control verification and batch/lot tracing, delivery trip planning and more specific food-related needs like strict control of expiry dates, and catch-weight processing – eg, a nominal 20 kg pack of meat will be sold and priced at its actual weight.
+The Food Solution for Microsoft Dynamics Business Central and Microsoft NAV provides quality control verification and batch/lot tracing, delivery trip planning and more specific food-related needs like strict control of expiry dates, and catch-weight processing – eg, a nominal 20 kg pack of meat will be sold and priced at its actual weight.
+EOS Solutions provides specialised Add-ons designed for Microsoft Dynamics NAV and Business Central, addressing the unique requirements of the Australian food industry.
+These enhancements cover essential aspects such as distribution, quality control, e-commerce, transportation costs, as well as bonuses and commissions.

 Wiise is software in the cloud built on Microsoft Dynamics 365 Business Central with enhancements for small and medium-sized businesses – like banking and payroll integrations.